-Morecambe Bay covers a vast area; the Lake District and Arnside and Silverdale Area of Outstanding Natural Beauty tumble down into its mudflats.
+Morecambe Bay is vast; the Lake District and Arnside and Silverdale Area of Outstanding Natural Beauty tumble down into its marvellous mudflats.

-- - Keep dogs on leads at high tide to avoid the birds becoming spooked
+- - Keep dogs on leads to avoid the birds becoming spooked.

-- - Don’t fly model aircraft or kites over the saltmarsh around high tide
+- - Don’t fly model aircraft or kites over the saltmarsh or mudflats.

-- - Use of personal or commercial drones on or over RSPB-owned property is not permitted unless specifically granted by the site manager.
+- - Use of personal or commercial drones on or over RSPB land is not permitted unless specifically granted by the site manager.

 Hest Bank is a not far from our parent site Leighton Moss - please visit the website here for further details.